 Frequent Questions—Offshore Wind and Whales

-Frequently asked questions about interactions between offshore wind energy projects and whales on the East Coast.
+Frequently asked questions about interactions between offshore wind energy projects and whales.

 What does NOAA Fisheries do to minimize the impact of offshore wind development on whales?